kkgthb/Salesforce-Flow-Apex-Defined-Data-Types-Examples/README.md

 Contained within is a bit more Apex code to support my blog [Katie Kodes](https://katiekodes.com).

-This is to help Salesforce Developers play around with Apex-Defined Data Types for Salesforce Flow, as used for calling out to HTTP APIs, in a bit more depth than is presented at [Tutorial: Flow Apex-Defined Data Types for Salesforce Admins](https://katiekodes.com/flow-apex-defined-data-types/).
+<big>This is to help Salesforce Developers play around with Apex-Defined Data Types for Salesforce Flow, as used for calling out to HTTP APIs, in a bit more depth than is presented at (([Tutorial: Flow Apex-Defined Data Types for Salesforce Admins](https://katiekodes.com/flow-apex-defined-data-types/)((.</big>

 Many thanks to [Ultimate Courses's public API directory](https://github.com/public-apis/public-apis) for helping me find the 3 examples _([YesNo](#yesno), [Shouting As A Service](#shouting-as-a-service), and [Indian Cities](#indian-cities))_.